 (Revenue – COGS)/Revenue = Gross Margin

-Use this calculation to determine value of incremental sales.
+Use this calculation to determine the value of incremental sales.
 Margins are a key factor behind fundamental business considerations, such as budgets and forecasts.
 With insight into your gross margin, you will have the information needed to guide pricing, allocated resources, and make promotion decisions.
 As you build a steady recurring revenue model, you will be able to predict your gross margins for the future.

 Customer Retention Rates: Minimize Churn to Maximize Revenue